 Total Acreage: 3600

 El Niño is setting up nicely to douse the Lake Tahoe area with plenty of precipitation this season.
 The only question is does it stay cold enough throughout the season to see primarily snow.
-If it does, the Lake Tahoe resorts could be the far and away the best place to ski in 2015/16 and Squaw is at the top of that list.
-Could be the best skiing in two decades if the forecasts are right and the temps cooperate.
+If it does, the Lake Tahoe resorts could be the far and away the best place to ski this season and Squaw is at the top of that list.

 Heavenly Ski Resort (South Lake Tahoe, CA)